prince18d/idate/README.md

 If you want to set a custom gesture to access the Islamic date, follow these steps:

-1. Open NVDA's Input Gestures dialog by pressing nvda + n, p, n(or use the NVDA menu).
+1. Open NVDA's Input Gestures dialog by pressing nvda + n, p, n(or use the NVDA menu)
-2. In the Input Gestures dialog, locate the "iDate" category.
+2. In the Input Gestures dialog, locate the "iDate" category
-3. Find the "Get Islamic Date" action and assign your desired input gesture.
+3. Find the Get Islamic Date and assign your desired input gesture

 ## Disclaimer

-This addon is provided as-is, and the developer is not liable for any data provided by this addon.
-The accuracy of the Islamic dates retrieved by this addon depends on external sources and may vary.
+This addon is provided as is, and the developer is not liable for any data provided by this addon.
+The accuracy of the Islamic dates retrieved by this addon depends on external sources and may vary

 ## License